3 Continents, 15 Countries, and 30+ Cities - My 2017 Travel Year in Review

 Time of year: February

-This year, I added an item to my bucket - to see all of the Great Wonders of the World (I realized, through all of my years of travel, I had never seen one!)
+This year, I added an item to my bucket list- to see all of the Great Wonders of the World (I realized, through all of my years of travel, I had never seen one!)

 Thankfully this year I was able to check 3 off my list, all starting with The Great Wall of China.
 After living in HK for 3 years, and visiting China 4 times, it was finally time to check it out.
 So I headed to Beijing on a very short trip.

 The major sites of Beijing can be done in a weekend, and I proved that!
 We arrived Friday night and Saturday we were off to sight-see.
-In one day we saw the Forbidden City, Tianamen Square, and The Great Wall of China.
+In one day we saw the Forbidden City, Tiananmen Square, and The Great Wall of China.
 We even had time to stop and fit in a local lunch.

-Having visited a number of times, I can say I’m not the biggest fan of China, but it was imperative I saw these monument as they’re so rich in history.
+Having visited a number of times, I can say I’m not the biggest fan of China, but it was imperative I saw these monuments, as they’re so rich in history.
 Getting a guide worked for us.
 I’ve read a few books about the Mao regime so it was cool to see what I learned come to life.
 The Great Wall is just that - Great.
 It’s grand, vast, and unlike anything I’ve ever seen.

 We walked around town Saturday night and then packed up to fly out Sunday.
 Living in HK it was a short flight and very doable!
 If you’re coming from further, you may wish to extend your stay, but for us, it was just enough.